JacquesVlaming/otel-cpp-apm-demo/README.md

 nano otel-collector-config.yaml
 ```

 This file configures the OpenTelemetry Collector to receive and export traces.
 Only update the `exporters.otlp/elastic.endpoint` and `exporters.otlp/elastic.headers`.

+Notes:
+- The `endpoint` should be the APM server URL, with the port, for example: `"https://<your-cluster-name>.apm.<region>.<provider>.elastic-cloud.com:443"`
+- The `headers` should be in the format `Authorization: "ApiKey <your_api_key>"`

 ---